Walt Larson

 Though there were several Larsons that lived in Ruby or the surrounding area during the early days I can't find any direct relationship to me.
 I suspect if I could trace them back far enough to my ancestors in Sweden I may have been a very distant relation to them.
 I hope my many hours of work compiling information on Ruby's residents will be a benefit to those searching for their family's history.

-I continue to search for Ruby's history in the Anchorage Library and any other sources I can find.
+I continue to search for Ruby's history in the Alaska's library's and any other sources I can find.
 If you are aware of a source of information or have personal knowledge of Ruby's past residents and the town's history I would like to hear from you.
 Email me by clicking here.